vinoshg/DSA-LeetCode/README.md

     }
 }
 ```
+3. [Validate Binary Search Tree](https://leetcode.com/problems/validate-binary-search-tree/description/?) - O(n) & O(h) n is the number of nodes in the tree,h is the height of the tree
+- Question: Determine if a binary tree is a valid Binary Search Tree (BST), we need to ensure that for every node, all nodes in its left subtree have values less than the node's value, and all nodes in its right subtree have values greater than the node's value.
+This must hold true for all nodes recursively.
+- Solution: 1.

 ## Graph - Time:O(V+E) Space:O(V)
 1. Connected and Disconnected Graph - BFS (Using Queue) and DFS (Using Recursion) along with the visited boolean array